What is biometric authentication?

 - Visual biometric devices

-- Iris recognition uses a picture of the iris to identify people.
+- Iris recognition uses a picture of the iris to identify people in an iris scan.

-- Fingerprint scanning identifies people based on their fingerprints.
+- Fingerprint scanners identify people based on their fingerprints.

 - Hand geometry recognition verifies identity or authorizes transactions using a mathematical representation of the unique characteristics of people's hands.
 This is done by measuring the distances between various parts of the hand, including finger length, finger breadth and the shape of the valleys between the knuckles.